 To be effective in ministry, breaking through with the love of Christ, then you, as a church leader, need to skillfully move in the right direction with the right source of confidence, having the right objectives and the right means of getting there.
-You will need to break through the obstacles in your skill set that keep you from leading effectively.
+You need to break through the obstacles in your skill set that keep you from leading effectively.

 You must acquire leadership skills but they must . . .